Rbootcamp-UHM/Histories/README.md

    cd ʻC:/path to my directory/Rclassʻ
    ```

 4. Clone the repository.
 Type the line below, hit return, and it will create a folder called `Histories` in your working directory that contains a copy of all the files currently at that location on the server.
+Note this will create a new copy of the whole directory, so you only do this the first time.

     ```
     git clone https://github.com/Rbootcamp-UHM/Histories.git
     ```

 5. Update the repository.
-Later when Iʻve added more files, do the following.
-Open your terminal and navigate to the Histories folder:
+Later when Iʻve added more files, do the following to add the new files from the server to your local directory.
+      1. Open your terminal and navigate to within your Histories folder:

       ```
       cd ~/Rclass/Histories
+      ```
+      2. Update the repository:

+      ```
       git pull origin master
       ```
    Voila!
 All the new files have been added to your local directory.
 The last line tells git to pull any new changes from the origin (the server where I am putting all the files) to the master (your local directory).

 6. If you want to check if all is up to date: